OccupationalTherapy.com Phone: 866-782-9924

 Current rehabilitation approaches for patients with a variety of neuropsychiatric conditions, including dementia, schizophrenia, and functional movement disorders, will be addressed in this course.
 Evidence-based innovative interventions will target a variety of mobility and AOL limitations to enhance patients' function and overall quality of life and reduce caregiver burden.

-The Falls Management Puzzle In Older Adults: Looking At All The Pieces, Part 1
+The Falls Management Puzzle in Older Adults: Looking at All the Pieces, Part 1

 Presented by Dennis Klima, PT, MS, PhD, GCS, NCS